Kushalbanik262/SmartHomeKushal/README.md

 The Blynk.run() function does all of them at once in c++ code but the code is manupulated and integrated with every other things those are mentioned here.

+Observations:- Most importent technical thing that can be done to upgrade the project is data handling.Feel free to contribute or give such ideas to get datas from there and process them using data science or other machine learning models and algorithums.
+The serverside data managment will help for more smart manupulations like turning of lights automatically by understanding user's behaviour or deep learning based home security .As datas are importent today we need to manupulate data efficiently so i am ready to go with that in this specified device.